 What Will Happen If I Miss A Mortgage Payment?

 If, for any reason, you do not provide a monthly payment on time, you will be given 30 more days to pay the required amount.
 If you do so, this small delay will not affect your credit history in any way.
-However, if you pay after a period of 30 days, then it will affect your credit score and you may be declined a home loan in the future.
+However, if you pay after a period of 30 days, this will affect your credit score and you may be declined for a home loan in the future.

-What Are The Age Limits for Getting A Mortgage in Dubai?
+What Are The Age Limits for Getting A Mortgage in the UAE?

 The minimum age limit is set at 21, while the maximum term is up to age 65 for employed expats.
 UAE nationals and self-employed expats can benefit from the mortgage until they are 70.
-However, the older the individual is, the shorter terms for loans are, meaning the payments are larger.
+However, the older the individual is, the shorter the terms for loans are, meaning the payments are larger.

-1) Emirates ID, passport and visa copy
+1. Emirates ID, passport, and visa copy

-2) Proof of income for salaried individuals
+2. Proof of income for salaried individuals

-3) Photocopy of trade/commercial license for self-employed individuals
+3. Photocopy of trade/commercial license for self-employed individuals

-4) Copy of allotment letter
+4. Copy of allotment letter

-5) 3-6 months bank statements
+5. 3-6 months bank statements

-6) Buyer agreement
+6. Buyer agreement

-7) Proof of funds
+7. Proof of funds

-8) Pre-approval from the bank
+8. Pre-approval from the bank

-9) Life insurance
+9. Life insurance

-10) Property insurance
+10. Property insurance

 How Can I Get My Credit Report?